 Bill Lee was a Greensboro native and resident who was a major supporter of local sports.
 The Bill Lee Memorial Scholarship was established by the Greensboro Sports Council following Lee’s death in 2001.
 Recipients are nominated by the schools participating in the HAECO Invitational each year, and the Greensboro Sports Council awards the scholarships.
 Each nomination is considered with the following criteria: 40% academic, 40% athletic and 20% civic.

-The HAECO Invitational presented is an annual high school basketball tournament in Greensboro, N.C.
+The HAECO Invitational presented by NewBridge Bank is an annual high school basketball tournament in Greensboro, N.C.
 Founded in 1976 as the Little 4 Invitational, the tournament features men’s and women’s teams representing eight Guilford County high schools playing at the Greensboro Coliseum Complex.
 Tournament proceeds are donated to local charities and the participating schools; the HAECO Invitational is planned and implemented by the Greensboro Sports Council.
 For more information, please visit www.HAECOInvitational.com and follow the event on Twitter: @HAECOinvit.